LogoLogo

 Transaction Decisioning

-Since all Subnet transactions are not originated through your platform, developers like to have higher level of control on transactions settling into user accounts.
+Since all transactions are not originated through your platform, developers like to have higher level of control on transactions settling into user accounts.
 Especially withdrawals.

 For that reason, we enable higher level of control on Subnet withdrawals, to address three needs: